NZMSS Student Support

 The Society encourages communication among marine scientists by holding an annual conference and awarding a range of prizes for outstanding presentations.
 More details here.

-The NZMSS Student Research Grant was established by members of the Society during the 2006 Annual General Meeting.
+The NZMSS Student Research Grant was established by society members during the 2006 Annual General Meeting.
 The grant is intended to help graduate researchers take their work further than academic funding allows and to provide exposure for their research.
 Applications from a broad range of marine disciplines are encouraged.

 - Applicants must be enrolled for a postgraduate degree at a New Zealand institution.

-- During the tenure of the research grant each applicant must be an enrolled student and a member of NZMSS.
+- During the tenure of the research grant the applicant must be an enrolled student and a member of NZMSS.

 - Funds may be used for any purpose that supports the applicant’s research.

-- Recipients will present their findings during a plenary session at an NZMSS annual conference.
+- Recipients will present their findings during a session at an NZMSS annual conference (could be a plenary session).
 Conference attendance will be at their own expense, but the conference registration fee will be waived.

 - Recipients will provide a two page summary of their findings to the NZMSS Secretary in a style suitable for a press release within one year of the research being completed.

-- All publications and presentations will acknowledge that the research was “stimulated by a Scholarship Grant from the New Zealand Marine Science Society”.
+- All publications and presentations will acknowledge that the research was “supported by a Student Research Grant from the New Zealand Marine Sciences Society”.

 - The applicant and supervisor will provide a signed statement as to the use of the funds within one year of the grant being awarded.

-Each application should be submitted as two TYPED documents (Microsoft Word .doc or Adobe .pdf) and emailed to email@example.com
+Each application should be submitted as two TYPED documents (in Microsoft Word .doc or Adobe .pdf format) and emailed to firstname.lastname@example.org

-- This document should be anonymous and should not include any information that identifies the applicant or their institution
+- This document must be anonymous and must not include any information that identifies the applicant or their institution

-- This document is limited to 2 pages of single-spaced 12 pt text
+- This document is limited to two pages of single-spaced 12 pt text

-- The document should be named with a distinctive title unique to the proposal
+- The document must be named with a distinctive title unique to the proposal

-- The text should identify what gaps in knowledge the research aims to fill, why these are important, and why the research should be done now
+- The text should identify what gaps in knowledge the research aims to fill, why these are important to New Zealand, and why the research should be done now

 Document 2: Applicant Details